vrapolinario/MinikubeWindowsContainers/README.md

 > [!NOTE]
 >The above will deploy a 2 node cluster.
 You can change to a single node by removing '--nodes=2'.
 If deploy a single node, the command below needs to be run on just that node.

-Next, we need to prepare the Linux nodes for Flannel CNI:
+Next, we need to prepare the Linux nodes for Windows-specicif Flannel CNI configuration:

 ```powershell
 minikube ssh